ErrorTzy/writings/notes/Philosophy_of_Language/Secondary_Literature/@RussellOnDenoting.md

 **Remark:**

-- Here, "C(x) is always true" is altimate and undefinable.
+- Here, "C(x) is always true" is ultimate and undefinable.
-- The meaning of "everything", "something", "nothing" is assgined to every proposition they occur.
+- The meaning of "everything", "something", "nothing" is assigned to every proposition they occur.

 **Construction:**